syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 🏃🏿‍♀️ Running your application locally
 ==============

-You may have noticed a third tab on this challenge called `Run Shell`.
-This has been introduced to allow a long running process in one Shell while ongoing commands are in the other.
-It is just another session on the same machine, so the only difference with the `K8s Shell` tab is in the title!
+You may have noticed a third tab on this challenge called `Run Shell`&mdash;you will use this for a long-running process.
+It is just another session on the same machine, so the only difference between it and the `K8s Shell` tab is the title!

 In the `Run Shell` tab, start up your newly updated application with: